Aliases for TIAM2 Gene

 GeneCards Summary for TIAM2 Gene

 TIAM2 (T-Cell Lymphoma Invasion And Metastasis 2) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include phospholipid binding and guanyl-nucleotide exchange factor activity.
+Diseases associated with TIAM2 include lymphoma.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+GO annotations related to this gene include GTPase activator activity and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is ARHGEF7.

 UniProtKB/Swiss-Prot for TIAM2 Gene